Functions and Graphs

 Function Classifications

-• One-to-One (Injective): Each output yy comes from exactly one input xx.
-Passed via the Horizontal Line Test.
+A function where each output yy comes from exactly one input xx.
+This type of function passes the Horizontal Line Test.

-• Piecewise Functions: Functions defined by different formulas for different parts of the domain.
+Functions that are defined by different mathematical formulas for different parts of their domain.

 Composite Functions

-Function composition involves applying one function to the results of another.
-It represents chaining processes together.
+Function composition involves applying one function to the results of another, representing chaining processes together.

-• Domain Restriction: The domain of f(g(x))f(g(x)) includes only those xx values that are in the domain of g(x)g(x), AND for which the output g(x)g(x) falls within the domain of f(x)f(x).
+• Domain Restriction: The domain of f(g(x))f(g(x)) only includes xx values that are in the domain of g(x)g(x), AND for which the output g(x)g(x) falls within the domain of f(x)f(x).

 Symmetry: Even and Odd Functions